John-Rood/VectorVault/README.md

 <br>
 `vault.get_items_by_vector(vector, n)` : Vector similarity search.
 Requires an input vector, then returns similar items. `n` is number of similar items to return, default is 4
 <br>
-`vault.get_item_vector(id)` : Returns the vector for item "id" in the Vault.
+`vault.get_item_vector(id)` : Returns the vector for item "id" in the Vault
 <br>
 `vault.get_distance(id1, id2)`  : Get the vector distance between the two items in the Vault.
 <br>*Items can be retrieved from the Vault with a nearest neighbor search using "get_similar()" and the item_ids can be found in the metadata.
 Item_ids are numeric and sequential, so accessing all items in the Vault can be done by iterating from beginning to end - i.e. "for i in range vault.get_total_items():"*

 `vault.get_tokens("text string")` : Returns the number of tokens for any input text
 <br>
 `vault.save_custom_prompt('''your custom prompt here''')` : Saves prompt to the Vault as default.
-Whenever you call "get_chat()" with param "get_context=True", the custom prompt you saved will be used
+Whenever you call "get_chat()" with parameter "get_context=True", the custom prompt you saved will be used
 <br>
 `vault.fetch_custom_prompt()` : Retrieves the default prompt from the Vault
 <br>
-`vault.save_personality('Say everything ominously like Darth Vader')` : Saves a new personality as Vault default to be used anytime you chat with it.
+`vault.save_personality('your desired personality traits here')` : Saves a new personality as Vault default to be used anytime you chat with it.
 Now, whenever you call "get_chat()", the personality you saved will be used in the response
 <br>
 `vault.fetch_personality()` : Retrieves the default personality from the Vault
 <br>
-`vault.get_chat_stream()` : All the same params as "get_chat()", but it streams.
+`vault.get_chat_stream()` : All the same params as "get_chat()", but it streams
 <br>
-`vault.get_chat()` : A cutting-edge function designed for Retrieval Augmented Generation (RAG), enabling you to effortlessly manage conversational history and seamlessly integrate knowledge from the Vault for context-based responses.
+`vault.get_chat()` : A cutting-edge function designed for Retrieval Augmented Generation (RAG), enabling you to effortlessly manage conversational history and seamlessly integrate knowledge from the Vault for context-based responses
 <br>
 <br>
 <br>